wkbraid/dotfiles/README.md

 #### bin

-To track items from `$HOME/bin`, use `dotfiles bin add`:
+To track items from `$HOME/bin`, use `dotfiles bin-add`:

-    dotfiles bin add script-name
+    dotfiles bin-add script-name

 This adds the script to `.dotfiles/bin` and creates a symbolic link in `$HOME/bin` referencing the file.

 To save this change, run `dotfiles commit` as before.

-To stop tracking an item, use `dotfiles bin restore`:
+To stop tracking an item, use `dotfiles bin-restore`:

-    dotfiles bin restore script-name
+    dotfiles bin-restore script-name

 #### Sync Remote Changes